ghivarra/davion-panel-asset-go/README.md

 ## Basic Example on How To Get
 For example, you wanted to dynamic resize image named **logo.jpg** with specific size such as: **width = 100px** and **height = 72px** with **non-constraint scaling** or forced resizing priority so the image is exactly on that specific size.

-1. Store your logo.jpg inside resources folder
+1. Upload your file on **Upload Endpoint**
+2. The upload request would sent back the image URI if succesfully uploaded.
-2. Access your dynamic images using this url: http://yoursite.com/assets/image/path/to/logo.jpg?width=200&height=72&priority=forced
+2. Access your dynamic images using the URI with query parameter for example: http://yoursite.com/assets/image/path/to/logo.jpg?width=200&height=72&priority=forced

-As you can see, we use 100 after the letter 'w' which stand for width and 72 after the letter 'h' which stand for height.
-We also use forced after the letter 'p' which stand for priority.
+As you can see, we use 100 after the letter 'width' which stand for image width and 72 after the letter 'height' which stand for image height.
+We also use forced after the letter 'priority' which stand for resizing priority.

 ## 'priority' for Priority
 There are four options for this setting.
 The default option `width`.